LCC-CIT/CS233JS-CourseMaterials/Labs/CS233JS_StyleAndBestPractice.md

 - JavaScript, CSS and HTML should all be in separate files.

 - When arrays or objects are created they should be constants.

+- Use `===` whenever possible since `==` does type coercion which can lead to unexpected results.

+-  Always handle errors in promises and callbacks.

+- Minimize the use of global variables.
+They can cause conflicts in large codebases.